NixOS/nixos-hardware/lenovo/thinkpad/x13s/README.md

 The MIPI camera does work, however, it's not accelerated by the ISP and therefore image processing is done on CPU.

 ## Wifi and Bluetooth MAC addresses
-Wifi mac address is automatically generated.
+Wi-Fi MAC address is automatically generated.

-Bluetooth mac is automatically generated.
+Bluetooth MAC is automatically generated.

 ## TPM
 Currently TPM does not work.
 Disable in your config to help boot speed.